graphaware/neo4j-reco/README.md

 It is worth mentioning that in this simple example, the exact same recommendations will be pre-computed as would have been computed in real-time.
-However, in real-life scenarios, `RecommendationEngine`s can choose to perform a quicker computation in `REAL_TIME` scenarios, but take a more accurate and slower approach in `BATCH` `Mode`.
-The information about the `Mode` of computation is available to each `RecommendationEngine` from the `Context` object.
+However, in real-life scenarios, `RecommendationEngine`s can choose to perform a quicker computation in real-time scenarios, but take a more accurate and slower approach for batch computations.
+The information about how long a computation can take can be passed into the `recommend` method of a `RecommendationEngine` as another parameter.
+It is then available from the `Context` object, where we can also find the total time already elapsed.

 #### Pre-Computing